SpiceGirI/SpicegirI/README.md

 I don't make friends on this game anymore, chatting is fine, but don't expect a furthering in relationship.

 I don't care about any of your petty drama, go find someone else who does.

+I often refer to my kins as 'irl'.
+I don't fake any disorders.